datasciencecampus/chrono_lens/README-localhost.md

 ## Limitations

+* NE Travel Data ingestion is not supported
 * For simplicity, database support is not provided - instead CSV files are generated one per day (akin to database sharding), which can be imported into a database as required.
 * Time series analysis has not been ported to `localhost`; the R code is available in